 - 3 tablespoons brown sugar

-- 1/2 teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/4 teaspoon ground nutmeg
+- ¼ teaspoon ground nutmeg

-- 1/8 teaspoon cayenne pepper
+- ⅛ teaspoon cayenne pepper

-- Preheat your oven to 400 degrees and line a baking sheet with foil.
+- Preheat your oven to 400F (200C) and line a baking sheet with foil.

 - Prick your sweet potatoes a few times with a fork, place them on the baking sheet, and bake for an hour or until your sweet potatoes are soft all the way through.
 Test by piercing with a sharp knife.
 Cooking time will vary depending on the size of your sweet potato, but you want them nice and soft.

 - In a small dish, mix together the brown sugar and spices.